mjkleinman/jekyll-now/_posts/2017-12-18-AlphaZero-explained.md

 Both of these tradeoffs are incorporated into the Monte Carlo Search Tree, used in the AlphaZero.
 As long as we have a reasonable "intuition function”, a reasonable way of characterizing the available moves in a position, we can search through the resulting positions efficiently.
 The search itself basically refines our intuition, it performs a sort of averaging of the resulting positions.
-We can think of the search as a function that takes in as inputs the initial move probabilities, and spits a more accurate set of final move probabilities.
+We can think of the search as a function that takes in as inputs the initial move probabilities, and spits out a more accurate set of final move probabilities.

 We relied heavily of having what I called an “intuition function”, a way of evaluating a given position, without going into a position’s depth.
 AlphaZero achieves this through what is called a neural network, which sounds complicated, but is basically a collection of variable weights that can be tuned to achieve a particular function.